Endo180 (MRC2) Antibody-Drug Conjugate for the Treatment of Sarcoma.

 MetadataShow full item record

-Although the 5-year survival rates for sarcoma patients have improved, the proportion of patients relapsing after first line treatment remains high and survival of patients with metastatic disease is dismal.
+Although the 5-year survival rates for sarcoma patients have improved, the proportion of patients relapsing after first-line treatment remains high, and the survival of patients with metastatic disease is dismal.
 Moreover, the extensive molecular heterogeneity of the multiple different sarcoma subtypes poses a substantial challenge to developing more personalized treatment strategies.
-From immunohistochemical staining of a large set of 625 human soft tissue sarcomas we demonstrate strong tumor cell staining of the Endo180 (MRC2) receptor in a high proportion of samples, findings echoed in gene expression datasets showing a significantly increased expression in both soft tissue and bone sarcomas compared to normal tissue.
+From the IHC staining of a large set of 625 human soft-tissue sarcomas, we demonstrate strong tumor cell staining of the Endo180 (MRC2) receptor in a high proportion of samples, findings echoed in gene-expression data sets showing a significantly increased expression in both soft-tissue and bone sarcomas compared with normal tissue.
 Endo180 is a constitutively recycling transmembrane receptor and therefore an ideal target for an antibody-drug conjugate (ADC).
-An anti-Endo180 monoclonal antibody conjugated to the anti-mitotic agent, MMAE via a cleavable linker, is rapidly internalized into target cells and trafficked to the lysosome for degradation, causing cell death specifically in Endo180 expressing sarcoma cell lines.
-In a sarcoma tumor xenograft model, the Endo180-vc-MMAE ADC, but not an Isotype-vc-MMAE control or the unconjugated Endo180 antibody, drives on target cytotoxicity resulting in tumor regression and a significant impairment of metastatic colonization of the lungs, liver and lymph nodes.
-These data, together with the lack of a phenotype in mice with an Mrc2 genetic deletion, provide pre-clinical proof-of-principle evidence for the future development of an Endo180-ADC as a therapeutic strategy in a broad range of sarcoma subtypes and, importantly, with potential impact both on the primary tumor and in metastatic disease.
+An anti-Endo180 monoclonal antibody conjugated to the antimitotic agent, MMAE via a cleavable linker, is rapidly internalized into target cells and trafficked to the lysosome for degradation, causing cell death specifically in Endo180-expressing sarcoma cell lines.
+In a sarcoma tumor xenograft model, the Endo180-vc-MMAE ADC, but not an isotype-vc-MMAE control or the unconjugated Endo180 antibody, drives on-target cytotoxicity resulting in tumor regression and a significant impairment of metastatic colonization of the lungs, liver and lymph nodes.
+These data, together with the lack of a phenotype in mice with an Mrc2 genetic deletion, provide preclinical proof-of-principle evidence for the future development of an Endo180-ADC as a therapeutic strategy in a broad range of sarcoma subtypes and, importantly, with potential impact both on the primary tumor and in metastatic disease.

 Molecular Cell Biology